Face and BA would of been 21/22, Hannibal 35 and Murdock about 28 in 1972.

 She reached in Fred's saddle bag handing over the cheese, bread and candy she still had, along with a flask of tepid tea.
 Watching the men eagerly devour her offerings she considered an idea.
 They seemed harmless and obviously kind as they'd come to her aid.
-They could be her ticket to staying on the ranch and not going home.
-Not going back to the UK was her only priority, throwing common sense out the window.
+They could be her ticket to staying on the ranch.
+Not going back to the UK her only priority, throwing common sense out the window.

 "Look guys," she interrupted their meal.
 "I'm working this ranch but the rest of the ranch hands have all quit.
-The owner's away for the summer so it's just me, a thousand acres and a few hundred horses and cattle."
+It's just me, a thousand acres and a few hundred horses and cattle."
 She squashed the nagging feeling she shouldn't be sharing information on her isolation.
 "No one seems to care about leaving me in this crap.
 I don't have any authority but also no boss either.
-If you're serious about looking for work, think I can offer you something.
+If you're serious, think I can offer you something.
 You'll have to cope with no civilisation or people to speak to other than each other."
-She paused looking the men up and down, civilisation and these men didnt go well together, "but the gig's yours if you want it."
+She paused looking the men up and down, civilisation and these men didn't go well together, "but the gig's yours if you want it."

 "How far are we from Los Angeles?"
-Asked the guy with the stunning smile who Kelly remembered was called Faceman.
+The man with the stunning smile asked.
+Kelly remembered he was called Faceman.
 Face, like Hannibal, also thinking how stupid was this kid.
-Short of wearing a shirt saying vulnerable, attack me, could she be putting herself at greater risk?
+Short of wearing a shirt saying 'vulnerable, attack me' could she be putting herself at greater risk?

-"Couple of hours by truck and yes we do have one…."
+"Couple of hours by truck and yes we have one…."
 She trailed off.
-Damn they would just rob the truck now, what an idiotic thing to say.
+Damn they would just rob the truck now.
 An inkling of how daft she sounded nagged at her.

 He was not about to let a good opportunity pass by.
 They might even be able to help the kid, keep her from getting raped or killed.